Tropical storm warning issued for Pinellas County

 Pinellas Emergency Management recommends beginning storm preparations now.

-A tropical storm watch has been issued for all of Pinellas County, including in St. Petersburg, Clearwater and Largo.
+A tropical storm warning has been issued for all of Pinellas County, including in St. Petersburg, Clearwater and Largo.
 The weather system is currently located near Cuba and is classified as a tropical depression, with conditions ripe for strengthening into a tropical storm.
 If the system becomes a named storm, it will be called “Debby.”

 As of Friday afternoon, Pinellas County Emergency Management said it anticipates winds of 30-40 miles per hour, with tropical storm-force conditions expected early Sunday morning into Sunday afternoon.

-The watch includes threats to life and property.
+The warning includes threats to life and property.
 Pinellas Emergency Management recommends beginning storm preparations now, including for limited wind damage to structures such as porches, awnings, carports, sheds, unanchored mobile homes and unsecured lightweight objects.

 Residents should be prepared for downed tree limbs, snapped or uprooted trees, impassable roads due to debris, hazardous driving conditions and scattered power and communications outages.